Koolkat29/shan/README.md

-This is an Obfuscated Script for Roblox.
+# Obfuscated Script for Roblox

-Using my Modified OrionLib

-*made it a Draggable Main Window for Mobile

-*Built a draggable Icon for Mobile (To unhide Main Window and Ui

-*Disabled Minimize button.
-Focusing on using Close Button only to Hide the Main Window and Ui

-The GUI works perfectly on Fluxus and Delta.
-Havent tested on others yet.
-Tested with ArceusX and Codex mobile but they seems no longer support OrionLib.
-GUI doesnt respond to any clicks or drag (Will be checking it if I have time)

-An exploit but NOT intended to share or to abuse.
-THIS IS FOR EDUCATIONAL PURPOSE ONLY
+## Overview

+This project features a modified version of **OrionLib** designed specifically for mobile platforms.
+Key enhancements include:

+- **Draggable Main Window**: Users can easily move the main window on mobile devices.
+- **Draggable Icon**: A dedicated icon allows users to unhide the main window and UI.
+- **Close Button Focus**: The minimize button has been disabled, encouraging the use of the close button to hide the main window and UI.

+## Compatibility

+The GUI has been tested successfully on **Fluxus** and **Delta**.
+However, it has not been tested on other executors yet.
+While compatibility checks were performed with **ArceusX** and **Codex Mobile**, these platforms currently do not support OrionLib, resulting in unresponsive GUI interactions.

+## Disclaimer

+This exploit is intended solely for educational purposes and is not meant for sharing or abuse.

+---

+## Screenshots:

 ![1000121268](https://github.com/user-attachments/assets/7b45d865-b442-4c67-8d4d-fae27b21a91f)
 ![1000121269](https://github.com/user-attachments/assets/7107c12d-8fc0-418a-951d-7eab15bd5167)